OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 <details><summary>Git</summary>

-To check if you have Git installed, open the command line and run the following command:
+Check to verify if Git is installed by running the following command:

 ```shell
 git --version
 ```

-You should see something like this:
+Which will print something like this:

 ```shell
 git version 2.31.1
 ```

-If you do not have git installed, install it from `conda` by running:
+If Git is not installed, install it now from `conda` by running:

 ```shell
 conda install -c anaconda git